Ayush4803/React_JS/README.md

 The Following App will consist of be divided into three parts<br>
 Header<br>
 - Logo
-- Nav Items
+- Nav Items<br>

 Body<br>
 - Search
 - RestaurantContainer
 - RestaurantCard
   - Img
-  - Name of Restaurant, Star Rating, Cusines,Delivery Time Footer<br>
+  - Name of Restaurant, Star Rating, Cusines,Delivery Time<br>

+Footer<br>
 - Copyright
 - Links
 - Address
 - Contact

+# PROPS
+- Normal Arguement to a Function
+- Use to pass dynamic value to Components